 The ancients may have lived in different times, but they still experienced the wide array of emotions that we as humans do today.
-Their wisdom lives on through writing, and various artifacts found deep within the layers of the Earth.
+Their wisdom and philosophies live on through writing, and various artifacts found deep within the layers of the Earth.

 As I peel back the layers of my experience, I find relics of my own old beliefs, shedding what doesn’t serve me, keeping what helps me put my best foot forward — especially when I’m halfway across the world: